c4spar/cliffy-manual/index.md

 Cliffy includes several modules which helps you to create interactive command line tools.
-The main modules are the [command](./command/index.md) module which lets you easily write complex command line interfaces and the [prompt](./prompt/index.md) module which provides beautiful and feature rich cli prompts.
+The main modules are the [command](./command/index.md) module which lets you easily create complex command line interfaces and the [prompt](./prompt/index.md) module which provides beautiful and feature rich cli prompts.